 6: Is it worth setting up an account?

-If you will be booking with me more than once, it’s worth setting up an account to to save your card and contact details for a faster checkout next time.
+If you book with me more than once, it’s worth setting up an account to to save your card and contact details for a faster checkout next time.

 Your details are securely encrypted and protected by a password which only you know.

-You can then sign in to your account anytime via the website menu, to check what you’ve booked or make a new booking.
-Or you can sign in during checkout next time.
+Click Sign In in the website main menu to check what you’ve booked or make a new booking.

 7: I’ve booked a class but can’t make it - can I have a refund?

 There are no refunds if you cannot attend what you’ve booked, unless you cancel the whole booking within 14 days, as set out both on workshop website pages and in leaflets.
 By making a booking, you accept and agree to these terms and conditions which are clearly stated.

 My classes are like theatre, festival, concert or sporting and historic house event tickets.
 They are singular ‘date-specific leisure events,’ so classed because you can’t re-book exactly the same thing.
 The provider is not obliged to offer refunds for this type of leisure event.

 You may find someone to take your place, provided you put me in touch with them beforehand.
 If I have a waiting list, someone may be able to fill the place.
 In both cases, you must arrange for the person to pay you directly.

 In the Observation to Abstraction workshops, eight different groups have the same teaching content on different days.
 Participants can negotiate to exchange places, like-for-like, e.g. someone in a Wednesday group swaps their workshop 2 place with someone else’s workshop 2 in a Saturday group.
 This often works but is not guaranteed.